 The printable recipe card below has the exact measurements you'll need.

-- Sour cream and Cool Whip – these two ingredients combined form the base of your ambrosia salad.
+- Sour cream and Cool Whip – these two ingredients combined form the base of your easy ambrosia salad.
 You won’t taste the sour cream at all.
 It just gets a little tang that cuts the sweetness.
-If you have leftover cool whip, use it to make this easy oreo fluff!
+If you have leftover cool whip, use it to make this easy oreo fluff, and leftover sour cream is perfect for baking up soft & fluffy sour cream cookies.

-- Sweetened shredded coconut flakes, pineapple, mandarin oranges, green grapes, and maraschino cherries - these are the fruits for your fruit salad.
+- Sweetened shredded coconut flakes, pineapple, mandarin oranges, green grapes, and maraschino cherries - these make up this creamy fruit salad.
 You can, of course, change out anything you don’t like.

 - Pecans – lightly chopped.
 I always enjoy adding a little crunch to my fruit salads to vary the texture.